alt-romes/linear-core/popl_response.md

 > Do you have any sense of what the improvement would be if compared against a baseline syntactic linear type system for Core, i.e. Bernardy, et al. but for Core?

-[TODO]

-A baseline syntactic linear type system for Core would essentially reject virtually all optimizations.
+A baseline syntactic linear type system for Core would essentially reject too many reasonable programs.
 See **Overview (a)**.

 > The citation for Bernardy et al. 2017 should probably be to the POPL'18 version of the paper rather than the arXiv preprint.